How to Meditate in Portuh Bella

 What’s All The Fuss About?

-I have often pondered on how today’s world of escalating dishonour, in every facet of trade, could revert back to good old trust.
-Suddenly from the most unlikely place, my questions are answered: a catalyst for change in the form of a virtual coin.
-What have we done to deserve this?
+So what have we done to deserve this?
 Less than nothing really, I guess the heavens showed mercy and an opening for those of us who actually want a fairer world of trade.
 Or maybe it is a curse as well for those who get paid from the imbalance.
 Either way, all we really need is a little gratitude, to say thank you and to make sure that the security of cryptocurrency and the integrity of the blockchain is upheld as a standard for mankind; hopefully, before the extremists succeed in resetting this crooked world.
-It is indeed a very, very, big thing–even if you don’t know it yet you soon will.
+It is indeed a very, very, big thing–even if you don’t know it yet, you soon will.

 In 2010 I was baffled by the concept of e-gold so I became curious.
 Virtual gold-backed by real gold?
 How can you trust it, who, what, where, why?
 I was lead to discover that people were beginning to use an alternative currency called Bitcoin.
-Immediately I thought that this may be the beginning of my ideal–a world of unregulated, adult, consenting, free trade.
+Immediately I thought that this may be the beginning of my ideal–a world of unregulated, adult (albeit consenting) free trade.
 Being a traditionalist at heart, a currency that you cannot touch seemed well abstract and wasn’t easy for me to accept, but on the other hand, a currency owned by the people: understandable.

 Even after reading numerous articles, and watching as many videos, it all still made no sense to me.
-In fact if you have never even heard of crypto, the Chinese language may be easier to grasp.
+In fact if you have never even heard of crypto, Chinese may be easier to grasp.
 My interest was destined to go MIA after realising the amount of processing power needed to generate a substantial amount of Bitcoin (more here); it was an investment that I felt was too expensive, time-consuming and risky; it didn’t quite weigh up.
-Fast forward five years, I only recently returned as, what I call, a late-early adopter as this was just before the period of mass awareness–2016 to the present.
-My interest soared.
-I now see that I was clueless and still am as to how many fresh possibilities cryptocurrencies offered, it’s almost a sin not to know.

 Waking Up